-According to current statistics, the US is really an ideal study abroad destination with more than 1 million international students studying here.
+According to current statistics, studying in the US is really an ideal study abroad destination with more than 1 million international students studying here.
 This proves the undeniable attraction of American education through the outstanding advantages that this country brings.

 A degree from any university in the U.S. is widely recognized globally, opening up attractive job opportunities both at home and abroad.
 Graduating from an American university not only gives you a valuable degree, but it also equips you with the knowledge, skills, and experience you need to succeed in your career.
 This helps you stand out from other candidates and easily find a job with an attractive salary.